 Archaeological Remains of a Vampire

-According to report in the National Geographic News, in 2006 archaeologists in Italy had a unique vampire sighting of their own.
-They discovered the very real remains of what is believed to have been a female vampire with a brick forced into her jaw.
-Italian forensic archaeologist Matteo Borrini reported the find to National Geographic and other news outlets when the discovery took place.
+In 2006 archaeologists in Italy had a unique vampire sighting of their own.
+They discovered the remains of what is believed to have been a female vampire with a brick forced into her jaw.
+Italian forensic archaeologist Matteo Borrini reported the find when the discovery took place.
 Researchers were investigating a 1576 mass grave of medieval Venetian plague victims at the time of the discovery.

 The Vampire of Highgate Cemetery